rohanongithub/gpt-visualizer/README.md

 # GPT-Visualizer

-A Python-based visualization tool for GPT models and their outputs.
+A React-based visualization tool for GPT models and their outputs.
+This project helps visualize and analyze the interactions and responses from GPT models in an intuitive way.

 ## Previews
 ### Initial Views